mr-woody/StickyHeadersRecyclerview/readme.md

 **代码设置数据**
 ```

-val layoutManager = SimpleStickyLayoutManager(this, adapter)
+val layoutManager = StickyLayoutManager(this, adapter)
 layoutManager.elevateHeaders(false) // Default elevation of 5dp
 // You can also specify a specific dp for elevation
 layoutManager.elevateHeaders(0)